stop-gaming/markdown-blog/published/README.md

 ---
 id: x7I
+title: This is an Example Post 1
 permalink: /
-title: This is an Example Post 1
 date: 2025-03-19 10:29:28
 tags: [Markdown, Best Practices]
 ---

-This document is a template for a blog post.
-You can copy and rename it and write a blog post based on it.
+- This file can be used as a template for a blog post.
+- The first 7 lines are metadata.
+The `id` and `title` lines are required, and the others can be omitted.

 ## Key 'id'